 I understand that this is a natural defense when you fear loss of your loved one.
 I understand because I have been there and this is a habit that is extremely hard to get over.
 You want to be on his mind every second of everyday.
 You want him to spend every minute of his free time with you.
 You want him to call on every break he takes at work.
 You want him to blow up your phone all day long so that you know he misses you.
 But here’s the thing; this is NOT reasonable if you want a happy, healthy, long lasting relationship.

 It’s just not plausible.
 Period.
+End of story.
 You and your boyfriend MUST have interests outside of each other; friends, family, hobbies, work, etc. I know this seems impossible right now.
 Your first thought is probably, “but… what if we drift apart?
-How can he me love if he’s not with me/thinking about me all the time?
+How will I know he loves me if he’s not with me/thinking about me all the time?
 If I’m not on his mind 24/7 then there’s no way he can truly love me…” For those of you reading this article who don’t suffer with this issue, you’re probably thinking, “woah… stage 5 clinger alert…” and to be honest, that’s a pretty fair statement to make.
 I probably would have been offended by it in the beginning, but once I recognized my issues and learned to deal with them properly, I realized that I really was acting nuts.
 (Read 9 Ways To Stop Being The Clingy Girlfriend)

-Expecting your boyfriend to dedicate his entire life to you is extremely unfair to him.
+Expecting your boyfriend to dedicate his entire life to you is extremely unfair to him and it will only put pressure on the relationship.
 Before you came along he had friends he hung out with, he had a job he was committed to, he had family he enjoyed spending time with, he had hobbies that relaxed him in his free time.
 As hard as this can be to wrap your head around, you must understand that just because he has chosen you to share his life with does not mean that he must give up everything else.

 Here are some common concerns and questions about the topic….